What is a project roadmap? Best practices for project managers

 Resource allocation and budget

 Your project roadmap should be a collaborative and dynamic tool.
-You will revisit and update it as your project comes to life and as you receive feedback from stakeholders.
-If you are building a new project roadmap for an upcoming effort, this guide will help you learn how to do this successfully.
+You will revisit and update it as your project comes to life.
+Whether you are navigating complex dependencies or streamlining workflows, creating this type of roadmap will help drive a project forward.

 Jump ahead to any section: